Kup1o/Kupio-Pro-League/README.md

 ![Example](https://raw.githubusercontent.com/Kup1o/Kupio-Pro-League/master/images/example.gif)

-**Status: Supported, actively developed.** !
+**Status: Supported, actively developed.**

-Kupio Pro League is a standalone SourceMod plugins bundle for running practice matches on Counter-Strike:Global Offensive servers.
+Kupio Pro League is a standalone SourceMod plugins bundle for running practice matches on Counter-Strike: Global Offensive servers.
 It is originally based on [Simple Match Plugin](https://forums.alliedmods.net/showthread.php?s=fdf09df7b7dcec7d312688cbd7a5c24e) on the 20th of June at 2020.

 Kupio Pro League plugin was created just for __fun__.
-The main use is tournaments and practice matches
+The main use is a match management at tournaments and practice matches.

 Features include
 - Friendly admin panel